How to Use This Calculator

 Enter the cost of antifouling paint per liter from your supplier.

-Examine the calculated litres to purchase, total paint cost, wetted surface area, and cost per coat.
+Examine the calculated litres to purchase, total paint cost, wetted surface area, cost per coat, and the detailed insights panel for a comprehensive understanding.

 Example Calculation